joshuaj004/Infection/README.md

 2. Tests for the User Class
 3. A visualization tool for the test-run data (or the data of any code produced by the User Class)

+# Quickstart Guide

+1. Run Infection.py, either as is, or after making any legal changes
+2. Navigate to Infection\Visualization
+3. Open index.html in your browser of choice

 ## The User Class

 The User Class implements the following methods: